 Pro: The Traps (+5pts)

-If you imagine a sequel to Home Alone, you naturally expect more silly traps, set by a child.
+If you imagine a sequel to Home Alone, you would naturally expect more silly traps set by a child.
 In that respect, this movie did not disappoint.
 As I have said before, the realism in this movie was thrown completely out the window, but the traps were as silly as you would expect them to be.
 There was ice, a trampoline, electricity, and just a ton of toys and household items being used in ridiculous ways.
-Some of these traps were far more realistic than others, with none of them being very realistic at all, but they were moderately entertaining anyway.
-There is no way this child could have set all of this up by himself with such little time, and there is also no way adults would have fallen for these traps so easily.
-However, the traps were silly, surprising, and provided enough mild comedy to keep me going.
+Some of these traps were far more realistic than others, with none of them being very realistic at all, but they were moderately entertaining regardless of their realism.
+There is no way a child could set all of this up by themselves with such little time, and there is also no way an adult would fall for these traps so easily.
+Nonetheless, the traps were silly, surprising, and they provided enough mild comedy to keep me going.

 Con: The Antagonists (-5pts)

-I have already touched on this a couple times in this review, so I will keep this one brief.
-The antagonists in this movie were just a bunch of plot devices running around.
-Their plan at the airport was stupid in the most convenient way (for the filmmakers), and their idiocy was just as convenient, as there is no way any adult should have fallen into so many traps so easily.
-I was not going into this movie expecting well-written antagonists by any stretch of the imagination, but the degree of lazy filmmaking that surrounded these characters was truly special, and made for a group of weak antagonists.
-In a movie like this one, you need to believe that the antagonists are dangerous and intimidating, and in this movie, that was not the case.
+The antagonists in this movie were just a bunch of walking, talking plot devices.
+Their plan at the airport was stupid in the most convenient way—for the writers—and their idiocy was just as convenient, as there is no way any adult should have fallen into so many traps so easily.
+I was not going into this movie expecting well-written antagonists by any means, but the degree of lazy filmmaking that surrounded these characters was truly special, and it made for a group of weak antagonists.
+In a movie like this one, you need to believe the antagonists are dangerous, and in this movie, they we’re too silly to be taken seriously.

 Pro: The Neighbor (+2pts)

 I expected this character to be nothing more than your typical mean old lady in a kids movie.
-She is the neighbor of the main character, and is just generally grumpy.
-Meanwhile the main character is kind and always tries to do the right thing.
+She was the neighbor of the main character, and she was just generally grumpy.
+Meanwhile, the main character was the kind of person who always tried to do the right thing.
 I liked the dynamic between these two characters, and I liked what the filmmakers did with their relationship throughout the movie.
-I know you are reading this, praying that I do not spoil this minor plot point in a 22-year-old movie for you, so do not worry, I will not say anything more about it.
-Just know that I liked what the filmmakers did with this character and her relationship with the main character.
+I know you are reading this, praying that I do not spoil this minor plot point in a 22-year-old movie for you, so do not worry, I will not say any more.
+Just know that I liked what the filmmakers did with this character and her relationship with the boy.

 There is not much to say here, other than the fact that this movie was incredibly predictable.
-Some of the traps were surprising, but it was just really easy to see where the entire plot was going.
-At the beginning of the movie, we see the antagonist’s airport screw up.
-From there, I had a guess how the entire plot of the movie would go, and It went exactly as I expected it to, with no twists along the way.
-It was simply a lazily thrown together plot.
+Some of the traps were surprising, but it was really easy to see where the entire plot was going.
+At the beginning of the movie, we saw the antagonist’s airport screw up.
+From there, I had a guess as to how the entire plot of the movie would go.
+The movie then went pretty much exactly as I expected it to, with literally no twists or turns along the way, and that was pretty disappointing.

 Grade: C- (73pts)

 Was this movie able to recapture the magic of the first movie?
 No, but it was not without its strengths.
-Alex D. Linz did a decent job in the lead role, and made the premise as believable as he could have.
-I also enjoyed the relationship between the kid and his mean old lady neighbor, and liked seeing how that relationship progressed throughout the movie.
-The traps laid out by the main character were silly, and moderately entertaining, but realism ended up being one of this movie’s biggest issues.
+Alex D. Linz did a decent job in the lead role, and he made the premise as believable as he could have.
+I also enjoyed the relationship between the kid and his mean old lady neighbor, and I liked seeing how that relationship progressed throughout the movie.
+The traps set and by the main character were silly, and moderately entertaining, but realism—or lack thereof—ended up being one of this movie’s biggest issues.

-Now I did not go into this movie expecting an accurate representation of what would happen if you leave a kid home alone.
-There needed to be some lack of realism for the sake of entertainment, but the filmmakers went overboard.
-The extent of the lack of realism made for ineffective antagonists that behaved very conveniently for the writers, and traps that simply could not have been set in the amount of time that the main character had.
-Then there was the super predictable plot that will leave you knowing how the entire movie will play out after the opening scene.
-There were some things that I liked about the movie, but the writing was either poor or non-existent and made for a generic, sub-par movie.
+I did not go into this movie expecting an accurate representation of what would happen if you leave a kid home alone.
+There needed to be some lack of realism for the sake of entertainment, but the filmmakers went overboard here.
+They delivered ineffective antagonists that behaved very conveniently for the writers, and traps that simply could not have been conceived by a child and that could not have been set in the amount of time that the main character had.
+Then there was the plot so predictable that you will likely know how the entire movie will play out after only a few minute see.
+There were some things that I liked about the movie, but the writing was either poor or non-existent and it made for a generic, sub-par movie.